 During this time of national crisis, we must manage two things simultaneously: 1) Protect ourselves from the Coronavirus, and 2) Protect ourselves from anxiety.
 If your anxiety, fear, and worry has been overwhelming, put these ten strategies into practice.

-4. Do Not React to Physical Symptoms: If you cough, it does not mean you have the COVID-19.
+Do Not React to Physical Symptoms: If you cough, it does not mean you have the COVID-19.
 The same is true for others who cough.
 Allergies, bronchitis, post-nasal drip, and the cold are more common and a more likely explanation.
 Accept uncertainty as you do in other areas of life and assume what is most likely.
 Do not scan your body looking for symptoms.
 This behavior reinforces your worries and will increase anxiety.

-5. Focus on Being Productive and New Ways of Enjoying Life: Although we have no control over the national crisis, we must focus on where we do have control – our response to the crisis.
+Focus on Being Productive and New Ways of Enjoying Life: Although we have no control over the national crisis, we must focus on where we do have control – our response to the crisis.
 This is an opportunity to try something new and do things we haven’t had time for.
-Organize a messy room, paint a fence, clean the garage, edit the photos on your phone, clean a rusty bike and take it for a ride, and play a board game ¬— remember those?
+Organize a messy room, paint a fence, clean the garage, edit the photos on your phone, clean a rusty bike and take it for a ride, and play a board game — remember those?
 You can also learn a new skill or start a new hobby from videos on You Tube or various apps and websites.
 My son, who hasn’t played piano in six years, downloaded a free piano course and is practicing once a day.
 Creating and accomplishing puts your attention on what is satisfying.
 Consider starting something new: genealogy, gardening, photography, knitting, drawing, cooking, woodworking, video editing, ballroom dancing, or chess, just to name a few.
 You can start and learn all of these online.
-Put your attention on creating and accomplishing, not on the virus or being unemployed.
+Put your attention on creating and accomplishing, not on the virus.

-6. Engage in Stress Reduction Activities: Focusing on what you are grateful for, exercising your body, and relaxing your mind will help give you the peace you desire.
+Engage in Stress Reduction Activities: Focusing on what you are grateful for, exercising your body, and relaxing your mind will help give you the peace you desire.
 Guided meditation, yoga, exercise, and a gratitude journal are all practices that lower stress.
 Select one or two, learn about them so you do them correctly, and practice each day.
 If you and your loved ones are not severely sick or experiencing dire financial hardship, be grateful.
 Once this crisis has passed, perhaps we will all appreciate what we take for granted: a healthy society, freedom to gather, dinner with friends, a night at the movies, and a simple haircut.

-10. Seek Out Professional Help: You don’t need to do this alone.
+Seek Out Professional Help: You don’t need to do this alone.
 If you are experiencing an escalation of anxiety, talk to a professional who can help you through this difficult time.
 Almost all therapists are using telehealth, so you are not limited to professionals in your area.
 Medication for anxiety, depression, and insomnia might also be needed and can be prescribed by a psychiatrist or your primary care physician.
 You can find a therapist and psychiatrist at the Anxiety and Depression Association of America (ADAA.org).